- Keywords: drug discovery, molecular graph generation, MCMC sampling

 - Abstract: Searching for novel molecules with desired chemical properties is crucial in drug discovery.
-Existing work focuses on developing deep generative models to generate either sequences or chemical molecular graphs.
-However, it remains a great challenge to find novel and diverse compounds satisfying many properties.
+Existing work focuses on developing neural models to generate either molecular sequences or chemical graphs.
+However, it remains a big challenge to find novel and diverse compounds satisfying several properties.
 In this paper, we propose MARS, a method for multi-objective drug molecule discovery.
-MARS is based on the idea of generating the chemical candidates by iterative editing fragments of molecular graphs.
-To search for the best candidates, it employs an annealing scheme together with Markov chain Monte Carlo sampling (MCMC) on molecules.
-To further improve sample efficiency, MARS is equipped with a graph neural network (GNN) as the proposal for candidate edits on molecules, while the GNN is trained on-the-fly utilizing the sample paths in MCMC.
-Our experiments show that MARS achieves state-of-the-art performance in various multi-objective settings where molecular bio-activity, drug-likeness, and synthesizability are simultaneously considered.
-In the most challenging setting where four objectives – bio-activities to two different targets, drug-likeness and synthesizability – are simultaneously considered, our method outperforms the state-of-the-art significantly in a comprehensive evaluation.
+MARS is based on the idea of generating the chemical candidates by iteratively editing fragments of molecular graphs.
+To search for high-quality candidates, it employs Markov chain Monte Carlo sampling (MCMC) on molecules with an annealing scheme and an adaptive proposal.
+To further improve sample efficiency, MARS uses a graph neural network (GNN) to represent and select candidate edits, where the GNN is trained on-the-fly with samples from MCMC.
+Experiments show that MARS achieves state-of-the-art performance in various multi-objective settings where molecular bio-activity, drug-likeness, and synthesizability are considered.
+Remarkably, in the most challenging setting where all four objectives are simultaneously optimized, our approach outperforms previous methods significantly in comprehensive evaluations.
+The code is available at https://github.com/yutxie/mars.

 - Code Of Ethics: I acknowledge that I and all co-authors of this work have read and commit to adhering to the ICLR Code of Ethics